|

 Photograph Collection, undated

-2 b & w negatives
+2 B/W negatives

 SWCPC 741 E1

-This collection consists of two negatives from the Lubbock High School Westerner, the
+two negatives from the Lubbock High School Westerner, the images shown are

-images shown are solitaire portraits of two students,
+solitaire portraits of two students, Clark Kimmel and Turner Kimmel.
+Clark

-Clark Kimmel and Turner Kimmel.
-Clark Kimmel and Turner Kimmel were both students at
+Kimmel and Turner Kimmel were both students at Lubbock High School in Lubbock,

 Kincaid, Susan